zenbro/mirror.vim/README.md

 ## Configuration

 Default path of configuration file is *~/.mirrors*.
 Use `g:mirror#config_path` if you want to change location of configuration file.
 To open configuration file use `:MirrorConfig` command.
+Use `q` to close it.

 Configuration file use simplified [YAML](https://en.wikipedia.org/wiki/YAML) format and doesn't support things like &links, arrays, inline objects.